hanpham32/hanpham32/README.md

-- 👋 Hey, I’m Han.
-I'm a recent Computer Science graduate at the University of Washington Bothell
+- 👋 Hey, I’m Han
 - 👀 I’m interested in technology, economics, and blockchain.
 Currently exploring the intersection of AI X Web3
 - 🛠️ Fav open source tools I use: Ghostty terminal, zsh shell, Nvim, or Zed sometimes, for text editor, Logseq for note taking, and Guitarix guitar amp simulator
 - 🌈 In my free time, I enjoy crocheting, playing guitar, visiting my Stardew farm and animals, and [reading](https://www.goodreads.com/user/show/53376037-han-pham)
-- ✍️ I journal and blog sometimes on [Medium](https://medium.com/@hanspham)
+- ✍️ I journal and blog sometimes on [Medium](https://han0x.bearblog.dev/)
 - 📫 How to reach me: hanpham3230@gmail.com and more [here](https://hanspham.com/).
 Looking to connect with other builders and techies!

 <!---